Pablo Escobar's hippo population 'growing exponentially' – DW – 05/12/2023

 "This process entails hippos being captured, anesthetized, transported by helicopter, and surgically operated upon; thus, it is very challenging and can be dangerous for both the people and hippos involved," according to Subalusky and Jimenez’s study.

 Only last year, the Colombian government passed a new law declaring hippos an invasive species.
-The law is now being contested by pro-animal-rights groups for contradicting previous laws protecting hippos.
+The law is now being contested by animal rights groups because it contradicts previous legislation protecting hippos.
 There's also been discussions about flying hipposto other countries.

-It’s a complex problem with environmental, scientific, social, legal, and ethical angles to be taken into account.
+It’s a complex problem with environmental, scientific, social, legal, and ethical angles.
 "You’ll never make everybody happy," said Subalusky.

 Invasive species - Useful or a nuisance?